finxlfantasy/dns-server-rust/README.md

 3. **DNSAnswer**: This struct represents a DNS answer.
 It includes fields like `domain_name`, `query_type`, `query_class`, `ttl`, `rdlength`, and `rdata`.

-## Usage

-To use this DNS server, you need to have Rust installed on your machine.
-Then, you can run the server with the command `cargo run`.

 ## Customizing Responses

 You can easily customize the server’s behavior by modifying the DNSHeader, DNSQuestion, and DNSAnswer structs.
 Here are some ideas: